propalparolnapervom/TOOLS/PACKER/Examples/Ex_5_update_reboot_os_redhat_opt1/README.md

 Run simplest AMI creation:
 - there's a source AMI
-- create a new AMI with
+- create a new AMI with:
-    - latest OS updates installed via `Ansible` (no reboots during/after updates)
+    - latest OS updates (Red Hat) installed via `Ansible` (reboot the server if needed)
     - latest versions of `traceroute` and `httpd` installed via `Ansible`

 ## RUN